Exercise After Blepharoplasty – What You Need to Know

 Eye and Eyelid Exercises After Surgery

-Eye exercises are rarely needed.
-Only perform eyelid movements, squinting exercises, or ptosis surgery exercise routines if prescribed.
+Eye exercises are rarely needed, and patients researching eye exercises after blepharoplasty should only perform eyelid movements, squinting exercises, or ptosis surgery exercise routines if prescribed.
 Unsupervised movement can harm healing.

 Do’s, Don’ts, and Medical Advice